viktorb1/fileprocessing/README.md

 ## proj1.py
 This script assumes that the script is located one folder above 'sample-files' folder

-Run the script as usuall with:
+Run the script as usual with:
 ```bash
 python3 proj1.py
 ```